AppkubeCloud/appkube-api-doc/CMDB/AppKube-Reporting/Appkube-Reporting.md

     + default 0 (current day/week/month/year)
     + -n to n (e.g -2, -1, 0)
         + based on granularity, -1 will be last_day, last_week, last_month, last_quarter, last_year etc..

+Response

+    {
+        "label": "Estimated savings of all clouds",
+        "granularity": "quarterly"
+        "compareTo": "previousQuarter",
+        "spendType": "actual",
+        "cloud": "all",
+        "cost": {
+            "current":{
+                "label":"quarter",
+                "from":"yyyy-mm-dd",
+                "to": "yyyy-mm-dd"
+                "amount":"400"
+            },
+            "previous":{
+                "label":"quarter",
+                "from":"yyyy-mm-dd",
+                "to": "yyyy-mm-dd"
+                "amount":"380"
+            },
+            "difference":{
+                "amount":"20",
+                "percentVariation":"5.2%"
+            }
+            "message": "with respect to previous quarter, current quarter savings increased by $20" },
+        "currency":{
+            "code": "USD",
+            "symbol" : "$"
+        },
+        "organization": {
+            "id" : 1,
+            "name": "Synectiks"
+        }
+    }

+Pseudo Code

+    TO DO: Algorithem Required to calculate estimated savings for each cloud

+Proposed Data-Model Changes

+    TO DO: Will be decided later, based on the provided algorithem

 <hr>
 <br><br>